wolfamit/stackoverflow-clone/README.md

 6. users/:id page 13/2
 7. users page 13/2
 8. public interface 14/2

-task pending:-
-1. I want to save the theme in the local storage for user to see the theme same again later and make a button in navbar for changing the theme
+9. I want to save the theme in the local storage for user to see the theme same again later and make a button in navbar for changing the theme

+task pending:
+1. none

 # Create a public space: Add one more page and allow users to share images, videos, text, and other things.
 Add a filter that detects abusive or hateful words and remove the content.